wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Working.
 * Outstanding work, currently I am working on another project, but will come back to this in next few days, as have already lost 2 days trying to fix it, and it is somewhat agonizing being the last thing to fix, when it worked fine at some point, now seemingly impossible to fix.
 I will fix this, but, I have an undisclosed project, that may mean life or death.
-BTE did you notice the Crowdfund on my profile...
+BTW did you notice the Crowdfund on my profile...
 1) There is an issue with the emotions prompt, this is because of the GPT4 keeps creeping in for example key_1 at the end of a key instead of key1, the solution long-term is to use the _1 format, this will require re-working the scripts to implement this for all numbered keys.
 After fixing the issue, there may be other issues, but I dont think they will be show stoppers.
 2) Need to check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.
 To do this properly I would be required to uninstall all, python and WSL, libraries, then install each requirement individually.
 There probably isnt, there may be 1.